drpicox/david-rodenas.com/_notes/cassandra.md

 Cassandra is designed to work as a big-data in cluster nodes.
 Cassandra design is focused in fast writes
-(like a event/visit/... log) and at the same time to offer all the capacities of replication and fail tolarance.
+(like a event/visit/... log) and at the same time to offer all the capacities of replication and fail tolerance.
 It has eventual consistency and has operations of map/reduce for complex queries.